 Details of minimum investment requirements for the Steward Funds can be found in the prospectus of the applicable Steward Fund.
+The Crossmark ETFs are exchange-traded funds with no minimum investment requirements.

 Item 8 Methods of Analysis, Investment Strategies and Risk of Loss